Turmeric-infused CBD oil is best suited for symptoms of inflammation as well as specific conditions, such as arthritis.

 Meanwhile, a 2019 review paper concluded that curcumin “may play a significant role in intestinal inflammatory disease treatment in the future” (8).

-Studies suggest that CBD can protect cells from atherosclerosis (build-up of plaque in arteries), protect against damage caused by an inadequate blood supply to the heart10, reduce blood pressure11, and have other cardiovascular benefits (9, 10, 11).
+Studies suggest that CBD can protect against atherosclerosis (build-up of plaque in arteries), damage caused by an inadequate blood supply to the heart,10 reduce blood pressure,11 and have other cardiovascular benefits (9, 10, 11).

-Curcumin has also demonstrated cardioprotective effects in multiple studies, suggesting it can protect against heart disease, heart attack, atherosclerosis, stroke, and other cardiovascular issues (12).
+Curcumin has also shown cardioprotective effects in multiple studies, suggesting it may be beneficial for heart disease, heart attack, atherosclerosis, stroke, and other cardiovascular issues (12).

-CBD and other cannabinoids have neuroprotective properties that can help with Alzheimer’s disease and other conditions characterized by neurodegeneration — the deterioration of brain cells — such as Parkinson’s and Huntington’s disease.
+CBD and other cannabinoids have neuroprotective properties that may help with Alzheimer’s disease and other conditions characterized by neurodegeneration — the deterioration of brain cells — such as Parkinson’s and Huntington’s disease.

 For example, there’s evidence that CBD can reduce neuroinflammation, reversing and preventing the development of cognitive issues in mice with Alzheimer’s disease (13).

-We also know that India has a lower incidence of Alzheimer’s disease, which may indicate that high dietary turmeric intake reduces the risk of the disease.
+We also know that India has lower rates of Alzheimer’s disease, which may indicate that high dietary turmeric intake can reduce its risk (16).

 Depression, Anxiety, and Other Mental Disorders

-There’s also evidence that CBD can improve anxiety, depression, and help with other mental conditions.
+There’s also evidence that CBD can help with anxiety, depression, and other mental conditions.

-Similar results were reported by a 2019 study of people with anxiety and sleep issues in Colorado and researchers believe that CBD can help with many other anxiety-related conditions, such as posttraumatic stress disorder (PTSD), panic disorder, and obsessive-compulsive disorder (17, 18).
+Similar results were reported by a 2019 Colorado study of people with anxiety and sleep issues.
+Researchers believe that CBD can also help with many other anxiety-related conditions, such as posttraumatic stress disorder (PTSD), panic disorder, and obsessive-compulsive disorder (18, 19).

-There’s also some early evidence that CBD may help with depression, although human studies are needed (19).
+There’s also some early evidence that CBD may have antidepressant effects, although human studies are needed (20).

-Both CBD and curcumin have shown some benefits for cancer sufferers.
-For one thing, CBD can help reduce the symptoms of cancer and chemotherapy treatments, such as pain, insomnia, anxiety, depression, nausea, and vomiting (22).
+Research on CBD and curcumin for cancer is in its early stages.
+Having said that, the findings are positive.
+For one thing, CBD can help reduce the symptoms of cancer and chemotherapy treatments, such as pain, insomnia, anxiety, depression, nausea, and vomiting (23).

 Nonetheless, much more research in this area is needed before we can say anything conclusive about CBD’s or curcumin’s anti-cancer benefits.